-We used the groundwater availability model for the Edwards-Trinity (Plateau) and Pecos Valley aquifers version 1.01 (Anaya and Jones, 2009) to estimate the management plan information for the aquifers within the Bandera County River Authority and Groundwater District.
-This report replaces the results of GAM Run 12-009 (Jones, 2012).
-GAM Run 17-004 meets current standards set after the release of GAM Run 12-009 and includes updated information for the Edwards-Trinity (Plateau) Aquifer groundwater availability model grid attributes.
-Tables 1 and 2 summarize the groundwater availability model data required by statute and Figures 1 and 2 show the area of the model from which the values in the tables were extracted.
+We used the groundwater availability model for the Edwards-Trinity (Plateau) and Pecos Valley Aquifers version 1.01 (Anaya and Jones, 2009) to estimate the management plan information for the aquifers within the Bandera County River Authority and Groundwater District.

+This report replaces the results of GAM Run 17-004 (Anaya, 2017).
+The approach used for analyzing model results in GAM Run 22-010 has been refined to better delineate groundwater flow.
+Additionally, we updated the spatial grid files used to define county, groundwater conservation district, and aquifer boundaries, which also impacted the water budget.
+Tables 1 and 2 summarize the groundwater availability model data required by statute.
+Figures 1 and 3 show the area of the model from which the values in the tables were extracted.
+Figures 2 and 4 provide generalized diagrams of the groundwater flow components provided in Tables 1 and 2.
 If, after review of the figures, the Bandera County River Authority and Groundwater District determines that the district boundaries used in the assessment do not reflect current conditions, please notify the TWDB at your earliest convenience.